Reviews of Equilibrium

 Christian Bale: John Preston

-Who doesn't want to see Christian Bale in a Sci-Fi futuristic dystopia where feelings are against the law where he can unleash hell with guns.
-Like someone seriously on speed this kicks some hugely good choreography and stunt work not too mention shoot outs that will have you in awe.
+Who doesn't want to see Christian Bale in a Sci-Fi futuristic dystopia where feelings are against the law where he can unleash hell with guns?
+Like someone seriously on speed; this kicks some awesome choreography, stunt work and major shoot outs that will have you cheering for more.

-Christina Bale does some of his best acting and shows a tormented soul that once he starts feeling again, he enters a world of senses that ultimately set him free.
+Christina Bale turns in some emotional acting and shows a tormented soul that once he starts feeling again, he enters a new world of senses that ultimately sets him free from the bonds of a totalitarian society.

 ''Mankind united with infinitely greater purpose in pursuit of war than he ever did in pursuit of peace.''